 Gina’s Library- Gina is a huge advocate for chronic and mental illnesses.
 Sometimes when you have a chronic illness you can feel alone but trust me you are not alone and there are more people struggling with their mental health than you realize.
 Through Gina’s posts, she hopes to give you inspiration so you can have a less stressful lifestyle!
 If you are struggling and this sounds like something that would be of interest give Gina a follow at Gina’s Library

 Journey Through the Fog- Jo the creator of Journey Through the Fog has a couple chronic illnesses such as Fibromyalgia, ME/CFS and depression, and anxiety.
-She talks about all things mental health and physical health showing you the impact they have had on her life.
-Chronic illness can affect you in more ways than you ever could imagine.
+She talks about all things mental and physical health and how chronic illness can impact your life in more ways than you could ever imagine.
 Through this blog, you will learn practical ways that can help you take control of your life.

 Just Another moment- Depression and anxiety are very common amongst people who have chronic illnesses or chronic pain.
 This blog will teach you all about chronic illnesses and chronic pain while also showing you how to maintain your mental and physical health.
 If this is something you need give this blog a follow at Just Another Moment

 Fibro Mom Blog– Fibro Mom Blog is an advocate for chronic illnesses and mental health advocate!
 Everyone’s voice deserves to be heard and through this blog, you will find that voice.
 Building a supportive community and advocacy is important and this what this blog strives to accomplish.
 Through this blog, you will find support groups and encouragement so you don’t feel so alone.